Willing Slaves

 Bush’s successor Barack Obama, who lied his way into destroying Libya 2011, Syria 2011-, Yemen 2011-, and Ukraine 2014, also has higher than a 60% approval rating from the American people; so, there must be lots of mental slaves in both of America’s political parties.

 Rob Kall, the owner of an ‘alt-news’ site, OpEd News, headlined on April 21st, “Google Continues its Attack on Alternative Media, Boosting Top-down MSM” and claimed that “Under the guise of addressing the problems with ‘fake news,’ Google has used it’s almost monopoly search engine position to decimate search results for bottom-up, grassroots alternative media.”

 In any event, America’s largest corporations and their ‘news’ media definitely are collectively pushing the narrative that the problem of fake ‘news’ stems from anyone but themselves, and this view that they are pushing is certainly a lie — that’s just a historical fact, by now — and it’s more like the opposite of the truth than being the truth, though the American public still believe that lie, as if they had learned about ‘Saddam’s WMD’ not from the mainstream ‘news’ media, which every intelligent American now recognizes to be actually the propaganda-media that assist the ruling regime to fool the public into supporting the regime’s invasions.

 By no means are the U.S. regime’s mouthpieces only in America.
 For example, on April 19th, an article by me at Greanville Post (originally posted at Strategic Culture) headlined “How the Guardian newspaper fulfills George Orwell’s prediction of ‘Newspeak’” and described propaganda-techniques which that particular British newspaper employs in order to deceive its readership.
 As of now, there are three reader-comments to it at reddit.
 One is “So the article accuses a newspaper of being extremely biased (which isn’t the same as newspeak), whilst basing it’s views on evidence from extremely biased sources, such as the Syrian government.

 The story is itself propaganda and has zero relevance to collapse.”
 My article didn’t say that the Guardian is “biased” but that it deceives.
 There is a big difference.
 Furthermore, it wasn’t “basing it’s views on … the Syrian government” etc., but instead described how the Guardian had lied about what the Syrian Government had said.

 The second comment was “Agreed.
 The article is propaganda, not even very good at that.”
 The third was “Thats all I could think as I was reading it.”
 Each reader can judge whether or not those readers were willing slaves.
 In any case, those commenters were apparently unable to specify anything in my article that’s false.
 And, if truth-falsity is not the only appropriate standard, then what could “propaganda” even mean or be referring to, about that aritlce?
-Ultimately, to be a willing slave to lies, is to apply a different standard than truth/falsity.
-Apparently, many people do apply such false standards.
-Perhaps that’s why the U.S. and its allies are free to invade and destroy nations ad nauseum — nations, moreover, which had posed no threat to the attackers.

 Willing slaves to lies, endanger far more people than merely themselves.
 Without a believing audience, the liars would be powerless.